daiphuongngo/Pharma-Portfolio-Predictive-Analysis/README.md

 ## Overview:

 This repository contains my work on the Pharma Sales Data's Forecast and Analysis.
-This project is underway.
+This project is being upgraded.

 ## Languages & Tools: